ayoung4/fp-remote-data/readme.md

 In the following example:
 - the reset action transitions all states to the initial state
-- the fetch action transitions the init state to the pending state and transforms the error and success states to indicate a refresh
+- the fetch action transitions the init state to the pending state and updates the error, success and both states to indicate a refresh
 - the failure action transitions the pending state to the failure state, updates the failure state, transitions the success state to the both state and updates the both state
 - the success action transitions all states to the success state